rcliftonharvey/rchoscillators/README.md

 ## Credits

-The oscillators in this library were inspired by Alan Wolfe's example code at Demofox.org, but were significantly extended, improved and simplified by me.
-Still, check Alan's blog out, it's full of incredibly useful DSP resources, both for graphics and audio processing.<br>
+The oscillators in this library were inspired by **Alan Wolfe**'s example code at Demofox.org.
+By *inspired*, I don't mean that I merely copied his code snippets 1:1.
+I much rather used them to understand how they work, and then heavily optimized, extended and also in places simplified his concepts.
+Without reading the comments in my source code, you probably wouldn't notice much of a relation.<br>
+Still, if you're into any sort of audio or graphics DSP, definitely check out Alan's blog page, it's full of immensely useful resources for us digital signal bending geeks.<br>
 [http://demofox.org/]

+I also wish to extend a big *thank you* to **William Rodewald** for enlightening me over a cup of coffee with what I would call *un-branched conditional evaluations*.
+Knowing that branched IF blocks are a performance downer in per-sample tick code is only half the rent, but actually finding a worthwhile and more performant alternative is the part that matters.

 -------------------------------------------------------------------------------------------------------